zendesk/curlybars/README.md

 #### validate.closing_tag_mismatch

 This exception occurs when a block helper is not closed properly.
-This means that each custom block helper must be closed by a tag with the same name - ie. the following example will raise this exception:
+This means that each custom block helper must be closed by a tag with the same name.
+For example, the following example will raise this exception:

 ```hbs
 {{! a block helper can only be closed by a tag with the same name }}